EDV3500 Competency Based Training and Assessment

 Requirements for students to complete each assessment item satisfactorily:

-To satisfactorily complete an individual assessment item a student must achieve at least 50% of the marks, or in the case of assignments 1 and 4, complete all assessment requirments to a satisfactory standard.
+To satisfactorily complete an individual assessment item a student must achieve at least 50% of the marks, or in the case of assignment 4, complete all assessment requirements to a satisfactory standard.

 Penalties for late submission of required work:

 If students submit assignments after the due date without (prior) approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
 No assignments will be accepted after model answers have been posted.